 It may take several iterations before the final layout is determined.
 Ideas will be generated as changes are being done and results will vary.
 Execute as many of these changes with little cost and the best quality possible.

-Some items may require capital investment and upper management approval.
+Some items may require capital investment and management approval.
 These should be investigated and submitted if justifiable.
 Make a note of these outstanding action items with timelines to the project checklist but don't allow them to stall progress.

 Put the open action items on an easel or board in the specific area and keep it visible for everyone to see.
 It is also a good idea to audit the changes, especially until new habits are embedded and the culture is ingrained.